shovon/fediverse/learning/everything-fediverse.md

 >
 > Remember, JSON-LD, and LD are used to define relationships between nodes.
 The ID helps identify the source node.

+> [!Note]
+> Depedning on the expansion library that you use, you can also supply your own contexts.
+>
+> This is especially useful for applications where each actor in a networking application already knows what the context is, and so senders are free to omit the context, if they so choose.
+>
+> This is especially important with ActivityPub, since the specification states that absent the context, then interpretation (typically expansion, among others) must be done with the ActivityStreams context.

 In the above, you can see that `ex` is an alias for `https://example.com/ns#`, `name` is an alias for `ex:name` (which in turn is an alias for `https://example.com/ns#name`).

 To get back the original "predicates", you can throw your JSON-LD document into an expander.